JetClient/jet-client-support/README.md

 Variables are resolved in the following order, from highest to lowest priority:

-1. Runtime variables
+1. Runtime Variables
-2. Local folder variables
+2. Environment-specific Local Folder Variables
-3. Shared folder variables
+3. Environment-specific Shared Folder Variables
-4. Variables from all parent folders (both local and shared)
+4. Local Folder Variables
+5. Shared Folder Variables
+6. Variables from All Parent Folders
-5. Environment variables
+7. Environment Variables
-6. Globals
+8. Globals

 <a name="scripts"></a>